 |

-of yours since Richard Lush first told me about you recording
+I have been a fan of yours since Richard Lush first told me about

-a string section using umbrellas.
+you recording a string section using umbrellas.

 I have read all your articles in AudioTechnology, which have obviously